Skip to content

 Remember: If you go for more than 4 or 5 hours between meals you may need to snack in order to prevent your blood sugar from dropping too low.
 But snacking on the wrong kind of food can cause blood sugar levels to rise and also cause unwanted weight gain.

-So what does a healthy snack look like?
+So what does healthy snacking with diabetes look like?

 • Snacking is a good chance to increase your vegetable or fruit intake (remember, the aim is 5 servings of vegetables a day).